1. Introduction

 Production environment?
 Development environment?

 Apple App Attest can return a development attestation for development.
-By default, webAuthn4j-device-check is set to accept a production attestation.
-If you want to accept a development attestation, you need to DCAttestationDataValidator#setProduction false.
+By default, webAuthn4j-appattest is set to accept a production attestation.
+If you want to accept a development attestation, you need to DCAttestationDataVerifier#setProduction false.

 // Client properties